clarencelam2000/honda-ucb-parking/README.md

 ```sh
 pip install -r requirements.txt
 ```
 to install all dependencies.
-(Optionally beforehand, can use virtualenv and pip install in virtualenv.)
+(Optionally beforehand, can use virtualenv and pip install in virtualenv.
+[More info on virtualenv from PythonAnywhere.](https://help.pythonanywhere.com/pages/Virtualenvs))

 Then, to start Flask server:
 ```sh